Szabolcs–Szatmár–Bereg County: The Tisza River

 The Upper Tisza region has many streams and rivers, but the Nyírség region has little surface water.
-The most important of Tisza's tributaries is the river Szamos, which is also characterised by great variations in water volume.
+The most important of the Tisza's tributaries is the river Szamos, which is also characterised by great variations in water volume.
 There are irrigation systems, a water barrage, and a hydroelectric power station on the Tisza at Tiszalök.

 Lakes of various sizes have evolved in sandy areas such as the basin of the Sóstó (Salty lake) of Nyíregyháza, whose alkaline, hydrogen-carbonated waters have medicinal qualities.
 Many water reservoirs have been built according to local demand.
 Thermal waters of 55–65 °C can be brought to the surface from wells as shallow as 1,000 metres.
 The most important thermal water reserves are in Nyíregyháza, Kisvárda, Mátészalka, and Tiszavasvári.
 The county's geothermal energy still awaits exploitation.

 The county has relatively few mineral reserves.
 Almost all of the large energy source transport systems cross the county.

 Demographics

-In 2015, it had a population of 562,357 and the population density was 92/km².